This morning, I had a brief discussion with a colleague that got me thinking.

 It is about saying, I might not look like you, but isn’t humanity a fine art of skilled penmanship, where every single dot is equally important for the entire picture?

 Often when we feel our most beautiful, we are loving and embracing certain things about ourselves – the ‘perfect’, unblemished and infallible.
-But this easy.
+But this is the easy part.

 What is far more difficult is to love ourselves with all our imperfections and defects.
 The lesson here is, remember, there is no wisdom without unconditional love.
-Unless we learn to love ourselves wholly and completely, irrespective of surface value, we can neither truly love nor truly know God.
-We were all created in His image, and yet we were each created different and unique.
-No two people are alike.
-No hearts beat to the same rhythm.
+Unless we learn to love ourselves wholly and completely, irrespective of surface value, we can neither truly love ourselves.

 A life without self-love is of no account.
 Self love is what we all have inside of us, clouded and sheltered by our insecurities and our need for acceptance.
 There is only one type of dirt that cannot be cleansed with pure water, and that is the stain of hatred and bigotry contaminating the soul.
 You can purify your body through abstinence and fasting, but only love will purify your heart.